peplau/Sitecore-Stream/README.md

 ### Configuration

 1. Configure the API Key on "/sitecore/system/Modules/Sitecore Flow/Settings", also select the desired model.

+### Training your Assistant

+**This step can be skipped if you opted to install the package Sitecore Flow - Heineken Assistant-1.0.zip**

-2. Go to /sitecore/system/Modules/Sitecore Flow/Assistants
+1. Go to /sitecore/system/Modules/Sitecore Flow/Assistants
-3. Right click on the item "Assistants" and create a new item "Style Guide"
+2. Right click on the item "Assistants" and create a new item "Style Guide"
-4. Give a name of a brand "ex" My brand, can be your famous home beer company . or ex a good one like "Heineken"
+3. Give a name of a brand "ex" My brand, can be your famous home beer company . or ex a good one like "Heineken"
-5. On this Sitecore field , Upload the Style guide.
+4. On this Sitecore field , Upload the Style guide.
-6. Click on the 'Heineken Item" and on the ribbon "Analyze", click -> 'Process all changes"
+5. Click on the 'Heineken Item" and on the ribbon "Analyze", click -> 'Process all changes"
-7. Check all the fields being filled
+6. Check all the fields being filled

 ![configuration](docs/images/configuration.gif?raw=true "configuration")

 ## Usage instructions

+⟹ Provide documentation about your module, how do the users use your module, where are things located, what do the icons mean, are there any secret shortcuts etc.

+Include screenshots where necessary.
+You can add images to the `./images` folder and then link to them from your documentation:

 **Chat With Assistant**
 Chat With Assistant feature allows the content author chat about the selected assistant.

 1) This option is available on the ribbon on the "ANALYZE" tab as "Assistant Chat" button.